 For Christmas, everyone gets 3 presents…something fun from “Santa” (even though the mythical fat guy hasn’t been part of our celebration for many year now), something special from Mom & Dad, and something to wear.
 We also learned many, many years ago that we all enjoy the season a lot more if we spend the lion’s share of our budget things for our entire family to enjoy or do together rather than individual people.

-Regardless of chronological age, meet the kids where they are developmentally.
+Regardless of chronological age, it is so important that we meet our kids where they are developmentally.
 Remember that many of our kids from hard places missed significant developmental steps during early childhood.
-They may be stuck in a developmental age that is much younger than their chronological age.
+They may also be stuck in a developmental age that is much younger than their chronological age.
 Regardless of how old they are, they need to go back and make up those steps in order to move forward.

-Teddy bears, fuzzy jammies and blankets, soft hoodies, baby dolls, or even hard caramel to suck on all help soothe the soul and ease anxiety.
+Teddy bears, fuzzy jammies and blankets, soft hoodies, baby dolls, or even hard caramel candies to suck on all help soothe the soul, increase feelings of security, and ease anxiety.

-Many kids from hard places have very real sensory needs.
-The more we can help them meet these needs, the more peaceful life will be for everyone.
+Many kids who had a rough start in life have very real sensory needs.
+The more we can help them meet these needs (especially in ways that we can live with, too) the more peaceful life will be for everyone.

-To jazz things up, why not try a mermaid tail blanket or a mummy style sleeping bag for lounging around and watching TV?
+To jazz things up a bit, why not try a mermaid tail blanket or mummy style sleeping back for lounging around and watching TV?

-Just one word of caution about any weighted items…regardless of what the item is, make sure the weight you add is either removable or washable.
+I have a little word of caution to share about any weighted items, though.
+Make sure the weight you add is either removable or washable.
 While dry beans, popcorn, macaroni, or even small fish tank type gravel might seem like cheap options, consider what will happen the first time they’re peed on or have to go through the wash for some other reason!

-What better way to say “I love you” to a tough kid that to offer items that support healing, emotional regulation, and connection?
+What better way to say “I love you” to a tough kid that to offer items that encourage and support healing, emotional regulation, empowerment, and connection?

-I promise kids don’t have to be little to appreciate dressing up like Superman.
+I promise that kids don’t have to be little to appreciate dressing up as Superman.
 Our very favorite, though, is “The Incredible Hulk”.
-Seriously, check that one out.
-You’ll be glad you did…regardless of how old your kids are.
+Seriously, click that link and check that one out.
+You’ll be glad you did…regardless of how old your kids are!

-Especially if you get the good quality ones that are clearly identifiable as a human or a specific animal and have moving mouths, puppets will almost always say more than people do.
+Puppets are essential tools for any therapeutic family!
+Make sure you get good quality ones that are clearly identifiable as a human or a specific animal and have moving mouths.
+Why?
+Because puppets will almost always say more than people do.
 It is amazing how much people of any age will open up and start talking about stuff, even really hard stuff, when a puppet starts the conversation.